 Sometimes, the affected arm is noticeably smaller than the unaffected arm.
 This occurs because the arm is not used as much.
 Although the size difference is permanent, it will not increase with age.
 You should also remember that your child is very adaptable.
 Be supportive and encouraging; focus on what your child can do.
 This will help your child develop a healthy sense of self-esteem and adjust to any functional limitations.

-If you feel your child suffers from a brachial plexus injury such as Erb’s palsy and wish to bring legal action to compensate your child for their physical and emotional damages, please call the offices of Oshman & Mirisola, LLP.
+If you feel your child suffers from a brachial plexus injury such as Erb’s palsy and wish to bring legal action to compensate your child for their physical and emotional damages, please call the offices of The Oshman Firm.
 Contact us today at 1-800-400-8182, or contact us online for a free case evaluation.

 Timeline For Treating Erb’s Palsy